-Youth Work Ireland has today highlighted that a large number of the young people working in indoor hospitality will be paid less than their co-workers doing precisely the same job due to the law on "sub-minimum" wages.
+Youth Work Ireland has today highlighted the number of young people be paid less than their coworkers doing precisely the same job due to the law on "sub-minimum" wages.
 The organisation believes this is symbolic of the low priority given to young people in the pandemic and in recovery.
-These are the same young people who missed out on swathes of education, are last to get the vaccination and now have to work in a risky environment while receiving less pay than their colleagues.
+The Government has committed to equalising the minimum wage with a "living wage" but there has been no mention of sub-minimum wages in this process.
+These are the same young people who missed out on swathes of education, were last to get the vaccination and now have to work while receiving less pay than their colleagues.
 Young people in contact with the organisation have even been offered supervisory roles at the same "sub-minimum" wage where they would manage staff earning more than them.
-The organisation has called on the Government to have the issue examined by the Low Pay Commission as a critical aspect of reopening.
+The organisation has called on the Government to have the issue examined by the Low Pay Commission.

-"Young people will be at the forefront of the reopening of hospitality and the debate about this issue has been ongoing, there has been very little concern about the young people who will be staffing the various hospitality outlets.
-Only the vaccination status of young people has featured briefly.
-However huge numbers of young people will be working to facilitate this reopening but getting paid significantly less than people working alongside them as the law provides for automatic discrimination against young people when it comes to the minimum wage.
+"Young people have been to the forefront of the reopening of hospitality and the debate about this issue has been ongoing, there has been very little concern about the young people in the latest announcement about a "living wage".
+However huge numbers of young people are working on subminimum wages, getting paid significantly less than people working alongside them as the law provides for automatic discrimination against young people when it comes to the minimum wage.
 An eighteen-year-old adult will receive 80% of a 21 year old co-worker under our current system or indeed anyone carrying out the same work.
 There is no "equal pay for equal work" when it comes to young people who will be critical to this reopening" said Michael Mc Loughlin of Youth Work Ireland